Excel is one of the most popular and widely used tools in companies and workplaces. Both across disciplines and across the world.

 With over a million students it’s one of the most popular and acclaimed courses out there, and using Udemy means you purchase individual courses, which are almost always on sale so you can purchase them for a much cheaper price.

-The reception for this course has been overwhelmingly positive, with an average rating of 4.7 out of a possible 5 stars from over 300,000 reviews
+The reception for this course has been overwhelmingly positive, with an average rating of 4.7 out of a possible 5 stars from over 300,000 reviews.

-If you're looking for something shorter and more foundational, we recommend LinkedIn Learning’s Excel Essential Training
+If you’re looking for something shorter and more foundational, we recommend LinkedIn Learning’s Excel Essential Training.

 This is a much briefer course focused on getting you familiar with the basic ins and outs of Excel.